reyk/openiked/README.md

 installed.
     - If you're checking out the sources from the Git repository, you will also need GNU automake, autoconf (version 2.69 or newer) and libtool.
+    - On Apple OSX, Homebrew [http://mxcl.github.io/homebrew/] does the job by running brew install libevent openssl automake autoconf libtool
 2. Enter the top directory of the extracted sources.
 3. If you checked out the sources from the Git repository, run `sh bootstrap` to generate the required build files.
 4. Run `./configure` in this directory to generate the Makefiles.
     - `./configure --help` will show you some available build options.
-    - For example, you can run the following when building on Apple OSX with MacPorts:
+    - For example, you can run the following when building on OSX with MacPorts:
 ```
-    ./configure --with-ssl-dir=/opt/local/
+    ./configure --with-ssl-dir=/opt/local/ \
-        --with-libevent-dir=/opt/local/lib/libevent1/
+        --with-libevent-dir=/opt/local/lib/libevent1/ \
         --prefix=/opt/local/
+or Homebrew:
+    ./configure --with-ssl-dir=/usr/local/Cellar/openssl/<version>/ \
+	--prefix=/usr/local/
 ```
 5. Type `make` to build all parts of OpenIKED including iked and ikectl.
 6. Type `make install` to install OpenIKED, or `sudo make install` if